ocryptocode/ocryptocode/README.md

-here is the link to the repository : https://github.com/ocryptocode/PPH  and make sure to check all the branches additionally here is the link to the project's website : https://ocryptocode.github.io/PPH
+here is the link to the repository : https://github.com/ocryptocode/PPH  and make sure to check all the branches additionally here is the link to the project's website : https://ocryptocode.github.io/PPH and here is the link to the discord server of PPH : https://discord.gg/xypBVTUZ

 Feel free to reach out and connect!